 Hypomelanosis of Ito (more commonly used)

-Genodermatoses and Congenital Anomalies.
-In: James WD, Berger TG, Elston DM, eds.
-Andrews' Diseases of the Skin: Clinical Dermatology.
-101th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011: chap 27.
+James WD, Berger TG, Elston DM, Andrews' Diseases of the Skin: Clinical Dermatology.
+11th ed.
+Philadelphia, Pa: Elsevier Saunders; 2011: chap 27.

-Moss C. Mosaicism and Linear Lesions.
-In: Bolognia JL, Jorizzo JL, Rapini RP, eds.: Dermatology.
-2nd ed.
-Philadelphia, Pa: Mosby Elsevier; 2008: chap 61.
+Moss C. Mosaicism and linear lesions.
+In: Bolognia JL, Jorizzo JL, Schaffer JV, eds.: Dermatology.
+3rd ed.
+Philadelphia, Pa: Elsevier Saunders; 2012:chap 61.